- Search The Registry

 Monroe N. Work

 *On this date in 1866, Monroe N. Work was born.
 He was a Black sociologist.

 Monroe Nathan Work was born to former slaves in Iredell County, North Carolina, and moved in 1867 to Cairo, Illinois, where his father pursued farming.
-At the age of 23, Work entered Arkansas City High School (Kansas), an integrated high school in Arkansas City, Kansas.
+At 23, Work entered Arkansas City High School (Kansas), an integrated high school in Arkansas City, Kansas.
 He graduated 3rd in his class, and after undergoing training at the Chicago Theological Seminary, he enrolled in the University of Chicago to become a sociologist.

-He did research on the correlation between the highest crime rates among Blacks and the large proportion living in slums.
-His paper on the subject would become the first article published in the American Journal of Sociology by an African American.
+He researched the correlation between the highest crime rates among Blacks and the large proportion living in slums.
+His paper on the subject would become an African American's first article published in the American Journal of Sociology.
 He finished school in Chicago with a Bachelor of Arts degree in Philosophy and a Master of Arts degree in Sociology.
-After graduating in 1903, Work moved to Savannah, Georgia, to become a professor at Georgia State Industrial College.
+After graduating in 1903, Work moved to Savannah, Georgia, to become a Georgia State Industrial College professor.
 He married Florence E. Hendrickson of Savannah on December 27, 1904, and they had no children.

 In July 1905, Work attended the conference of the Niagara Movement at the invitation of W. E. B. Du Bois.
 In 1908, he accepted a proposal by Booker T. Washington to create the Department of Records and Research at the Tuskegee Institute.
 Work received the Harmon Award in Education in 1928 for his research and involvement in the Negro Yearbook and his work on A Bibliography of the Negro in Africa and America, a bibliography of approximately seventeen thousand references to African Americans.
 According to Work's biographer, these resources were the largest of their kind in an era when scholarship by and about Black Americans was highly inaccessible and overlooked or ignored by most academics in the US.
-In 1918, he was elected to the American Negro Academy, which was the earliest major African American learned society.
+In 1918, he was elected to the American Negro Academy, the earliest major African American learned society.
 He died of natural causes in Tuskegee on May 2, 1945.